 Each Panel is chaired by an academic of at least Senior Lecturer level.
-Panels also include the School Manager, two academics from other Schools in Queen’s, one external member from a comparable academic department in another UK university who is nominated by the Head of School (the external member may be a representative from a professional body that accredits the School’s programmes – such input avoids duplication of effort and adds value to the process) and at least one student from the School’s Staff Student Consultative Committee(s) (SSCC).
+The Panel also has two academics from other Schools in Queen’s, one external member from a comparable academic department in another UK university who is nominated by the Head of School (the external member may be a representative from a professional body that accredits the School’s programmes – such input avoids duplication of effort and adds value to the process) and at least one student normally from the School’s Staff Student Consultative Committee(s) (SSCC).
 All Panel members are briefed by Academic Affairs.
 The external member receives information on the University and EEP.
 The School Manager is in attendance at the Panel to liaise between the Panel and the School and ensuring arrangements run smoothly.
 The School Manager ensures that brief notes are kept of all Panel meetings and drafts the Panel’s Report in conjunction with the Chair.

 The EEP/PREP Report